What do you want to do with your life? Do you have it all figured out? Do you have a plan?

 Chelsea: I’m not a good enough athlete to make money doing it!

 Me: You’re not a good enough chef to make money doing that either.
 But you still cook, every day, and enjoy it.
 Just because you don’t make money at something doesn’t mean there is no way to do it, or no value in doing it.
-That is an invisible lie you tell yourself.
-That’s an excuse you make out of fear.
-It’s easier to say, “I can’t do this sport because I’m not a pro and I have no money,” than it is to face the fact that you don’t know how to do something.
+That’s an excuse we make out of fear.
 It’s always easier to say “I can’t” than “I don’t know how.”

 “I don’t know how” leaves open the possibility that it can be done, but that we may not have the courage to do it.
 “I can’t” lets us off the hook.
 “I can’t” may be easier to accept.